sentinel-hub/eo-learn/README.md

 ## Acknowledgements

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreements No. 776115, No. 101004112 and No. 101059548.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreements No. 776115, No. 101004112, No. 101059548 and No. 101086461.